CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/roadnet.rst

 - Traffic signal dataset
-    Note that, we assume that each intersection has no more than four entering approaches.
-The entering approaches 1 to 4 starting from the northern one and rotating in clockwise direction.
-Here, -1 indicates that the corresponding entering approach is missing, which generally indicates a three-leg intersection.
+    Note that, we assume that each intersection has no more than four exiting approaches.
+The exiting approaches 1 to 4 starting from the northern one and rotating in clockwise direction.
+Here, -1 indicates that the corresponding exiting approach is missing, which generally indicates a three-leg intersection.

     .. code-block::